Hamas: Public opinion

 A poll conducted in 2021 found that 53% of Palestinians believed Hamas was "most deserving of representing and leading the Palestinian people".
 Only 14% preferred Abbas's Fatah party.
 At the same time, a majority of Gazans also saw Hamas as corrupt, but were frightened to criticize the group.
 Polls conducted in September 2023 found that support for Hamas among Palestinians stood at around 27–31%.

+In July 2014, 65% of Lebanese viewed Hamas negatively.
+In Jordan and Egypt, roughly 60% viewed Hamas negatively, and in Turkey, 80% had a negative view of Hamas.
+In Tunisia, 42% had a negative view of Hamas, while 56% of Bangladeshis and 44% of Indonesians had a negative opinion of Hamas.
+A March/April 2023 poll found that 60% of Jordanians viewed Hamas firing rockets at Israel at least somewhat positively.

 Public opinions of Hamas deteriorated after it took control of the Gaza Strip in 2007.
 Prior to the takeover, 62% of Palestinians had held a favorable view of the group, while a third had negative views.
 According to a 2014 Pew Research survey just prior to the 2014 Israel–Gaza conflict, only about a third had positive opinions, and more than half viewed Hamas negatively.
 Furthermore, 68% of Israeli Arabs viewed Hamas negatively.
-In July 2014, 65% of Lebanese viewed Hamas negatively.
-In Jordan and Egypt, roughly 60% viewed Hamas negatively, and in Turkey, 80% had a negative view of Hamas.
-In Tunisia, 42% had a negative view of Hamas, while 56% of Bangladeshis and 44% of Indonesians had a negative opinion of Hamas.

-Hamas popularity surged after the war in July–August 2014 with polls reporting that 81 percent of Palestinians felt that Hamas had "won" that war.
-A June 2021 opinion poll found that 46% of respondents in Saudi Arabia supported rocket attacks on Israel by Hamas during the 2021 Israel–Palestine crisis.
-A March/April 2023 poll found that 60% of Jordanians viewed Hamas firing rockets at Israel at least somewhat positively.